rtmtorresmorales/streaming-02-multiple-processes/README.md

 ## Learn More

 Check out Wikipedia's article on deadlock and other sources to learn how to prevent and avoid locking issues in concurrent processes.
+Reference suggest when a deadlock scenario exists, set a new super-thread and follow that logic